MCGEE/LEVORSEN RESEARCH GRANT PROGRAM 2017

 Award amounts: No individual grants will exceed $4,000 and many may be smaller, depending on demand.

 Form and Length of Proposal: Proposals should be limited to no more than 3 double-spaced pages.
 The inclusion of lengthy appendices is discouraged.
+Please submit as .pdf files only.
 Proposals should include:

 Notification: Funding Decisions will be announced in mid to late May.